SIPI Lua Interface¶

 Port that the Knora API uses

-SIPI functions available to Lua scripts
+SIPI functions available to Lua scripts¶

 Sipi provides the following functions that can be called from Lua

 scripts.
 Each function returns two values.
-The first value is true
+The first value is true if

-otherwise.
+the operation succeeded, false otherwise.
 If the operation succeeded,

 the second value is the result of the operation, otherwise it is an